Coffee Bean Menu

 |San Francisco Bay Coffee Whole Bean French Roast, 32-Ounce Bags (Pack of 2)||French Roast||Dark||$$||4.6|

 |Blue Horse Farm-direct: 100% Kona Coffee, Medium Roast, Whole Beans, 1 Lb||Hawaiian Kona||Medium||$$$||4.5|

 Eight O'Clock Hazelnut Whole Bean Coffee, 33-Ounce Bag

 |Kicking Horse Coffee, 454 Horse Power, 2.2 Pound||Indonesion||Dark||$$||4.4|

 |Kicking Horse Coffee Kick Ass Dark, Whole Bean Coffee, 2.2-Pound Pouch||Indonesian and Central American||Dark||$$||4.4|

 HowCast – How to Use a French Press | Perfect Coffee

 In our Jaggerware family, we have recently rediscovered the French Press.
 The mom in our family had used a French Press many years ago.
-But, had really gotten away from using it and had forgotten how good coffee that is well prepared in a French Press can be.
+But, she had really gotten away from using it.
+She had forgotten how good coffee can be that is prepared correctly in a French Press.

-With this recent rediscovery, some of the medium/dark to dark roast coffee drinker in our family have found that when the French Press is used correctly, the results are heavenly.
+With this recent rediscovery, some of the medium/dark to dark roast coffee drinkers in our family found that when the French Press is used correctly, the results are heavenly.
 The flavor is richer and stronger.